 Students were defined, designed and implemented a multiplatform mobile application.
 The main characteristic of this mobile application is that it allows users to access services currently offered through the social organization website.

 Final project - Mobile application for people with cerebral palsy

 Community organization: Provincial Association of Cerebral Paralysis (APPC)

-Summary: The project aims to develop a mobile application that improves physical accessibility, specifically in direct access, to the touch screen of Android devices.
-It will be developed in collaboration with people with cerebral palsy who can validate the APPC from a technical and social standpoint.
-The result will be published under an open and free source license.
+Summary: The project, realized during the course 2013-14, aimed to develop a mobile application that improves physical accessibility, specifically in direct access, to the touch screen of Android devices.
+It was developed in collaboration with people with cerebral palsy who validated the APPC from a technical and social standpoint.
+The result was published under an open and free source license.